 - As with the full cash option, you’ll need to make sure that you’re not missing out on any special features that your pension policy offers.
 For example if your pension has a guaranteed annuity rate (GAR), it could give you a higher level of income from an annuity, where the market annuity rate is lower than the guaranteed rate on your policy.
 You should check with your provider whether you have one and how it works.

 - There may be an early exit reduction fee such as market value reduction (MVR) on your current policy, so your pension savings may reduce if you take your benefits before your selected retirement date.

-- With either of these options, you can still make contributions to your defined contribution.
+- You can still make contributions to your defined contribution pension scheme up to your 75th birthday.
 A defined contribution pension scheme is one where the pension amount at retirement depends on the amount of money paid into it, and the investment growth.
 It is also known as a money purchase scheme.
-Pension scheme up to your 75th birthday but a £10,000 annual allowance will apply to all contributions.
-This new rule, introduced in April 2015, is known as the money purchase annual allowance (MPAA).
-This rule is designed to stop people taking large amounts from a pension and using this to fund further pension savings.
-However, if you decide on a FAD pension, have only taken the tax free lump sum and have left the rest of your pension (the flexible part) untouched, you can still pay your annual allowance (currently £40,000) into your pension each year and get tax relief on the whole £40,000.
+The maximum amount of contributions that can be made in a year that qualify for tax relief is limited to £4,000, known as the money purchase annual allowance (MPAA).
+However, if you have only taken the tax free lump sum and have left the rest of your pension (the flexible part) untouched, you can still pay your annual allowance (currently £40,000) into your pension each year and get tax relief on the whole £40,000.